SebastianCielma/Scraper/README.md

 # Web Scraper with REST API

-This is a Python application that scrapes articles from [RBC.ru](https://www.rbc.ru) based on specified keywords, utilizes proxies for avoiding scraping bans, and provides the scraped data through a REST API.
+This is a Python application that scrapes articles from [RBC.ru](https://www.rbc.ru), a Russian news website, based on specified keywords, utilizes proxies for avoiding scraping bans, and provides the scraped data through a REST API.

 ## Features: